Thoosje/PyInspectX/README.md

 # PyInspectX

 A simple Python package to access all variables, per scope after a runtime.
 Can be used for multiple purposes.
-Mainly debugging.
+(Ex: debugging, visual tool to highlight variables in runtime, ...)

 ## Installation